Amtrak’s Acela is a relaxing and elegant way to travel along the Northeast Corridor, and it is a high-speed train that reaches top speeds of 150 mph!

 Why pick Acela?

 It can be faster than flying!
 Many train stations are in the city’s heart, whereas airports are not.
-Also, you do not have to go through security, So if you include the time it takes to go to the airport, get through security, and then to the heart of your destination, flying could take longer.
+Also, you do not have to go through security, so if you include the time to go to the airport, get through security, and then go to the heart of your destination, flying could take longer.

 If you are on a budget and the compromise of a smoother ride does not fit, another train may fit your budget better.
 Also, Acela may not go where you need to go.

-If you are on the NEC, you may find that a local, regional train may be more economical, but Amtrak’s NEC trains offer more comfort and amenities, even if not Acela.
+If you are on the NEC, you may find that a local or regional train may be more economical, but Amtrak’s NEC trains offer more comfort and amenities, even if they are not in Acela.

 Future of Acela Trainsets

 New Acela train sets are already being tested and visible in Washington, DC.
-The new train sets will enter revenue service soon.
+They will enter revenue service soon.

 Thanks for visiting, and safe travels!